Frequently Asked Questions¶

-The whole point of calibre’s library management features is that they provide a search and sort based interface for locating books that is much more efficient than any possible directory scheme you could come up with for your collection.
-Indeed, once you become comfortable using calibre’s interface to find, sort and browse your collection, you wont ever feel the need to hunt through the files on your disk to find a book again.
-By managing books in its own directory structure of Author -> Title -> Book files, calibre is able to achieve a high level of reliability and standardization.
+The whole point of calibre’s library management features is that they provide a search and sort based interface for locating books that is much more efficient than any possible folder scheme you could come up with for your collection.
+Indeed, once you become comfortable using calibre’s interface to find, sort and browse your collection, you won’t ever feel the need to hunt through the files on your disk to find a book again.
+By managing books in its own folder structure of Author -> Title -> Book files, calibre is able to achieve a high level of reliability and standardization.
 To illustrate why a search/tagging based interface is superior to folders, consider the following.
 Suppose your book collection is nicely sorted into folders with the following scheme:

 Genre -> Author -> Series -> ReadStatus

 Now this makes it very easy to find for example all science fiction books by Isaac Asimov in the Foundation series.
 But suppose you want to find all unread science fiction books.
 There’s no easy way to do this with this folder scheme, you would instead need a folder scheme that looks like: